oleksii-shepel/actionstack-forms/projects/ngync/src/README.md

 ```

 <p align="justify">
 Here we are putting into work two meta-reducers: one for form state syncing and one for logging.
-How could you guess, the first one is mandatory if you want to save state within the store, but the second is optional.
+Forms reducer is mandatory if you want to save state within the store, but the logger is optional.
 It will come in handy by taking first steps.
-You can use it in a similar way to the Redux DevTools panel.
+You can use it in a similar way to the Redux DevTools.*** As could you guess, the order of meta-reducers matters.
+So, the first one in meta-reducers list will be executed last.
 </p>
 <p align="justify">
 That's it, all settings are done and your form have to be synchronized with the store, now you can deep into exploration of internal processes.